 I’ve been watching some fantastic French cinema recently

-The best movie I’ve seen recently has been The Beat That My Heart Skipped by the master French film-maker Jacques Audiard.
+The best movie I’ve seen recently has been The Beat That My Heart Skipped by the master French director and filmmaker JACQUES AUDIARD.
 A little late in the day I know, as it was made in 2005 but better late than never.

-I’ve actually been a fan of Audiard‘s work since being blown away in 2001 by – the dazzlingly brilliant drama with Emmanuelle Devos and Vincent Cassel that followed the totally original, quirky and erotic relationship between Devos’ partially deaf secretary Carla and Cassel’s ex-convict bad boy Paul, who she’s hired as a trainee at the property development company where she works.
+I’ve been a fan of Audiard‘s work since being blown away by his film dazzlingly brilliant drama with Emmanuelle Devos and Vincent Cassel followed the totally original, quirky and erotic relationship between Devos’ partially deaf secretary Carla and Cassel’s ex-convict bad boy Paul, who she’s hired as a trainee at the property development company where she works.
 As he’s completely unskilled and fresh out of prison, her bosses aren’t best pleased but for Carla, who’s always been the most loyal and hardworking of employees, it’s like a lightning bolt to shock her out of her rather mundane life.

-Their tentative, burgeoning friendship is beautifully played – Carla growing in confidence from her time with Paul, a confidence she possibly has never had – is transfixing to watch and the film showed a director who had a really original talent.
+Their tentative, burgeoning friendship is beautifully played with Carla growing in confidence from her time with Paul – the confidence she possibly has never had – is transfixing to watch and the film showed a director who had a really original talent.

 What a masterly performance from Niels Arustrup as the kingpin and what a find Audiard made with Tahar Rahim, whose stellar lead performance was probably the best of that year.
-Watching Rahim’s face, just after he’s arrived in jail, as he’s attacked by some fellow inmates to steal his trainers, was heartbreaking and prepared you that the journey you were about go on with him, was going to be a tough rites of passage into a new life.
+Watching Rahim’s face, just after he’s arrived in jail, as he’s attacked by some fellow inmates to steal his trainers, was heartbreaking and prepared you that the journey you go on with him was going to be a tough rite of passage into a new life.

 , inner emotional struggles, choices that can define a person from that moment on – all themes in his work that are examined with a brilliantly visceral and sensitive and unflinching eye.
 As you read quite often, how is it the have that touch with a story or a character that can turn what seems a straightforward, or maybe even cliched story into a piece of work that’s stylish, visually exciting and emotionally resonant?